junyuanM/WWW-Rebuttal/G9px.md

 [8] ChatDev: Communicative Agents for Software Development

 [9] Agent Hospital: A Simulacrum of Hospital with Evolvable Medical Agents

+[10] Explaining Misinformation Detection Using Large Language Models

+[11] Exploring the Deceptive Power of LLM-Generated Fake News: A Study of Real-World Detection Challenges

 Warm regards,